Hudson Valley New York

 Hikers at Anthony's Nose peak looking over the Hudson River and Bear Mountain Bridge

 Olana, the historic home of painter Frederic Church

 Lush landscapes and sophisticated pleasures await

 America’s first art movement, the Hudson River School of Painters, started here, with their brilliant depictions of lush landscapes of the valley.
-See how they lived and how they painted at restored homes like Olana and Cedar Grove.
+See how they lived and how they painted at restored homes like Olana and Thomas Cole National Historic Site.
 The arts continue to have a huge presence here within Storm King Art Center and Dia:Beacon, two internationally known art spaces.